celery/celery/docs/getting-started/brokers/index.rst

 | *Zookeeper*   | Experimental | No             | No                 |
 +---------------+--------------+----------------+--------------------+

-Experimental brokers may be functional but they do not have dedicated maintainers.
+Experimental brokers may be functional but they don't have dedicated maintainers.

-Missing monitor support means that the transport does not implement events, and as such Flower, `celery events`, `celerymon` and other event-based monitoring tools will not work.
+Missing monitor support means that the transport doesn't implement events, and as such Flower, `celery events`, `celerymon` and other event-based monitoring tools won't work.

 Remote control means the ability to inspect and manage workers at runtime using the `celery inspect` and `celery control` commands